 All PIs and teams of PIs across Sweden who aims to structure their contributions in the form of pandemic preparedness and research capabilities and services to be done together with SciLifeLab infrastructure or as a new infrastructure service.

-Since this is a letter of intent, detailed budgets were not pre-defined, but applicants were asked to keep in mind that annual SciLifeLab support to a single well-established facility is 2-5 MSEK per year, while platforms with a broad repertoire of technologies receive more than 10 MSEK per year.
-Also, almost all SciLifeLab facilities and platforms also receive other infrastructure funding, to be considered as an aspect in planning the long-term capabilities.
+Since this is a letter of intent, detailed budgets were not pre-defined, but applicants were asked to keep in mind that annual SciLifeLab support to a single well-established unit is 2-5 MSEK per year, while platforms with a broad repertoire of technologies receive more than 10 MSEK per year.
+Also, almost all SciLifeLab units and platforms also receive other infrastructure funding, to be considered as an aspect in planning the long-term capabilities.

 Time period for funding: proposals should cover the years 2021-2022 as the setup period and proof of concept testing.
 The proposals should suggest how this service could potentially be continued as a SciLifeLab infrastructure service and how much would such maintenance funding be and how it could be covered besides the SciLifeLab support.